systeminit/si/app/docs/src/reference/schema.md

 asset.addProp(keyNameProp);
 ```

-A string with options, that displays as a select box, with a default value:
+A string with options that displays as a select box, with a default value:

 ```typescript
 const keyType = new PropBuilder()